Battered Faith: Holding On to Hope Even When You Struggle

 I was 13 years old when I was diagnosed with a muscular disease called Myasthenia Gravis.
 I had a year of repeated testing before the final diagnosis was made.
 Yet even with the naming of my illness, I was fortunate.
 The level of disability that came with my current symptoms was minor: limitations of physical exertion, muscle weakness, and frequent fatigue.
 I was a young teen and rather headstrong (little has changed in that regard), so I took the medication prescribed and determined to live my life to the fullest … rebellion and all.

-Living a life of following Christ does not relieve us from the struggles of this world.
-We won’t escape heartbreak, failing health, the loss of loved ones, rebellious children, or financial struggles.
+Living a life of following Christ doesn’t relieve us from pain or the struggles of this world.
+We won’t escape heartbreak, relationship failure, failing health, the loss of loved ones, rebellious children, or financial struggles.
 What we will have is a personal God who is not only willing, but also desiring, to walk alongside us.
 Does that fix everything?
-No it doesn’t.
+No, it doesn’t.
 We will still face challenges to overcome and wounded hearts that need to heal.
-These are the seasons when our faith is battered.
-There is no shame in doubt or disappointment; there is no shame is questioning.
+These are the seasons when we experience battered faith.

 We are not alone in these emotions; pillars of the faith throughout time have felt the same.
 “My tears have been my food day and night, while they say to me all the day long ‘Where is your God?’”
 (Psalms 42:3, ESV).
 Those are the words cried out by King David, who is described in the Bible as “a man after God’s own heart.”

-We often ask why and seek our own answers.
 We come up with our own conclusions, as I did with my Myasthenia Gravis.
-At that time, I believed that as a Christian my life should be easier and this God I served was here to rescue me from difficulty.
+At that time, I believed that as a Christian my life should be easier, and this God I served was here to rescue me from difficulty.
 After all, I had finally turned my life around—choosing to put Him first.
 That had to count for something.
 I thought that if I only had enough faith, then I would be made well, so I threw away all my medication to demonstrate my sincerity and my commitment.
 The only thing that happened was I became more ill and when the answer was silence, my faith became more battered.

 …and when the answer was silence, my faith became more battered.

 David, when he grieved for his son, begged God to save his child’s life—yet God did not.
-Paul spoke of a “thorn in the flesh” that he repeatedly prayed be removed; yet it was not.
-There are illnesses, heartbreaks, and difficulties all throughout the Bible that individuals while on this earth were not rescued from.
+Paul spoke of a “thorn in the flesh” that he repeatedly prayed that it be removed, yet it was not.
+There are illnesses, heartbreaks, and difficulties all throughout the Bible that individuals were not rescued from.
 And there are illnesses, heartbreaks, and difficulties when others were.

 There are times we may suffer life difficulties because of our own actions or we may suffer because this world is just a difficult place, but either way, we do have a promise from a loving God.
 David once again writes, “Weeping may last through the night, but joy comes with the morning” (Psalms 30:5, NLT).

 The night may be one night; it may be months, years, or even your entire journey on this earth.
-But when your faith is battered, know this: joy will come.
+But when you have battered faith, I want you to know this: there is a day ahead that joy will come.